 Plastic cutlery, yogurt and margarine tubs, ketchup bottles – #5 (PP) – Recyclable in some areas.

 8. Bringing up baby?
 Consider going green

-If you currently have a little one around whose still in diapers then they may be waddling around in petroleum-based plastic or plastic-treated material.
-In the least you could switch to a green disposable brand.
-These brands tend to use a plant-based plastic in order to fulfil the need for waterproofing (you may also want to take a read of our blog on this very topic: An essential guide for a super green baby).
+If you currently have a little one around who’s still in diapers then they may be waddling around in petroleum-based plastic or plastic-treated material.
+In the least, you could switch to a green disposable brand.
+These brands tend to use plant-based plastic to fulfill the need for waterproofing (you may also want to take a read of our blog on this very topic: An essential guide for a super green baby).

 9. Don’t overlook the small stuff

-Items that you may unwittingly consume on a daily basis can contribute just as much as the larger items you use less often.
+Items that you may unwittingly consume daily can contribute just as much as the larger items you use less often.
 Think plastic straws (even when you may be dining out); gum (which is actually made from a form of plastic); and disposable razors.

 10. And finally – buy these things in bulk…